vocdoni/dvote-solidity/README.md

 struct Process {
   uint8 mode; // The selected process mode.
 See: https://vocdoni.io/docs/#/architecture/smart-contracts/process?id=flags
-  uint8 envelopeType; // One of valid envelope types, see: https://vocdoni.io/docs/#/architecture/smart-contracts/process?id=flags
+  uint8 envelopeType; // One of valid envelope types, see: https://vocdoni.io/docs/#/architecture/smart-contracts/process?id=flags uint8 questionIndex; // The index of the currently active question (only assembly processes)
-  CensusOrigin censusOrigin; // How the census proofs are computed (Off-chain vs EVM Merkle Tree) address entity; // The address of the Entity (or contract) holding the process uint32 startBlock; // Vochain block number on which the voting process starts uint32 blockCount; // Amount of Vochain blocks during which the voting process should be active string metadata; // Content Hashed URI of the JSON meta data (See Data Origins) string censusRoot; // Hex string with the Census Root.
-Depending on the census origin, it will be a Merkle Root or a public key. string censusUri; // Content Hashed URI of the exported Merkle Tree (not including the public keys) Status status; // One of 0 [ready], 1 [ended], 2 [canceled], 3 [paused], 4 [results] uint8 questionIndex; // The index of the currently active question (only assembly processes)
   // How many questions are available to vote
   // questionCount >= 1